ExpressLRS/Docs/docs/quick-start/receivers/wiring-up.md

         - If the button is being pressed or pinched, remove the cause of the pressing or pinching.
 Heatshrink can sometimes press a button on the receiver.
         - If the button is damaged, remove the button or replace the receiver with a better one.
 Consider asking the seller for a replacement.

-    2. If the receiver doesn't have a Boot button and instead it has a Boot pad, check if the Boot pad is not connected to a Ground pad.
+    2. If the receiver doesn't have a Boot button and instead has a Boot pad, check if the Boot pad is not connected to a Ground pad.
         - If the Boot pad is connected to a Ground pad, disconnect or remove the connection.

     3. Disconnect the RX and TX wires of the Receiver from the Flight Controller.
 Reconnect power to the drone or aircraft.
 Observe the LED on the Receiver once again.
-        - If it starts Blinking Slow (500ms Blink Pattern), you will need to move the receiver wiring to a different UART.
+        - If it starts Blinking Slowly (500ms Blink Pattern), you will need to move the receiver wiring to a different UART.
         - If the other UART is occupied by another peripheral, disconnect it and swap places with the Receiver.
-        - If there is no other Full UART, you can try wiring a Pull-up Resistor: Connect a Resistor (300 Ohm to 1k Ohm value; a lower value is more effective) betweeen this UART's RX pad and either a 5v or 3.3v pad as shown below:
+        - If there is no other Full UART, you can try wiring a Pull-up Resistor: Connect a Resistor (300 Ohm to 1k Ohm value; a lower value is more effective) between this UART's RX pad and either a 5v or 3.3v pad as shown below:

         <figure markdown>
         ![ExpressLRS Pull-up](../../assets/images/pull-up.png)